IsacKun220/com1001/FAQ.md

 material from the Autumn Semester (in particular, see Unit 7: Ruby Gems).
 You can also try Google of course for more information.

+### When I try to do a `gem install`, Codio tells me I do not have "write permissions"

+That's because you should be using `bundler` instead.
+If you're trying to run one of the code examples from the lectures, see the answer to question 2 above.
+If it's for your own project, you should write a `Gemfile` and use that to run `bundler` instead.
+See the code examples in this repository for how to do that.

-### 3. When I try to run one of the examples, or my own code, Codio gives me a "502 Bad Gateway" error.
+### When I try to run one of the examples, or my own code, Codio gives me a "502 Bad Gateway" error.

 This is likely because you're not using the `sinatra` command to run your code and using the `ruby` command instead.
 Make sure you're using the `sinatra` command!

-### 4. I cannot clone my team's repository.
+### I cannot clone my team's repository.

 This is probably because you did not set up GitLab with your Codio SSH keys last semester.
 That is, you didn't complete both parts of Unit 8, which is about Git.